PokemonUnity/PokemonUnity/TOOLS/Animated Sprites SetUp/creating folder of frames.md

 I apologise that this process isn't completely automated.
 Hopefully in future all Pokémon sprites will be processed and available.
-Check the subreddit for processed files.
+Check the subreddit and other documentation for processed files.
 There may be something there.

 ## How to use